solliancenet/azure-synapse-analytics-day/04-high-performance-analysis.md

    ![Run a complex query on FactSale_Slow](./media/ex04-query-selection-03.png "Run script")

    Re-run the query 3 to 5 times until the execution time stabilizes (usually, the first "cold" execution takes longer than subsequent ones who benefit from the initialization of various internal data and communications buffers).
-Make a note on the amount of time needed to run the query (typically 15 to 30 seconds).
+Make a note of the amount of time needed to run the query (typically 15 to 30 seconds).

 6. Select lines 22 to 37 and then select `Run`.